1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 Besides that, they are also displayed in the [IPWE extension](chap08.md#826-ipwe-extension) by default, which can be accessed by using the URL `<ip-address>/ipwe.cgi`.
 For using the IPWE extension, one has to activate the belonging definement in the file *BSB_lan_config.h* though.

-If you want to log the measured values or if you want to create 24h average calculations, you can realize that by adjusting the belonging parameters in the file *BSB\_lan\_config.h*.
+If you want to log the measured values or if you want to create 24h average calculations, you can realize that by adjusting the belonging parameters in the file *BSB_LAN_config.h*.
 werden.

 ---

 ### 7.1.1 Notes on DHT22 Temperature/Humidity Sensors

-***ATTENTION: The GPIOs of the Arduino Due are only 3.3v compatible!***

 DHT22 sensors are often advertised as "1 wire", but they are NOT part of the real OneWire bus system by Maxim Integrated and aren't compatible with these components.
 Furthermore they are not even part of any real bus system, because the sensors don't have any specific sensor id and can't be connected to the same DATA-pin if you are using more than one sensor.